-Align the threaded seal lubricant hole with the pedestal opening and temporarily secure the seal p late using two capscrews and nuts (3/8-16 UNC X 1 1/2 inch long, not supplied).
+Align the threaded seal lubricant hole with the pedestal opening and temporarily secure the seal p late using two capscrews and nuts (3/8 - 16 UNC X 1 1/2 inch long, not supplied).

-Slide the rotating subassembly (consisting of the rotating element retainer and bellows) onto the lubricated shaft sleeve until the rotating element is just flush with the chamfered end of the sleeve.
+Slide the rotating subassembly (consisting of the rotating element, retainer and bellows) onto the lubricated shaft sleeve until the rotating element is just flush with the chamfered end of the sleeve.
 Slide the sleeve and rotating subassembly onto the shaft until the seal elements contact.
 Continue to push the sleeve through the seal until it bottoms against the shaft shoulder.
-Be careful not to damage or roll the lips of the oil seal (14).

-Install the seal spring and spring centering washer (59).
+Be careful not to damage or roll the lips of the oil seal (31).
+Install the seal spring and spring centering washer.

-Reinstall the bottle oiler and piping (10, 11, 12 and 13), and lubricate the seal assembly as indicated in LUBRICATION, after the impeller has been installed.
+Lubricate the seal assembly as indicated in LUBRICATION, after the impeller has been installed.